f-droid/fdroid-website/_docs/Security_Model.md

 The security architecture is based on integrating models proven by [Debian](https://wiki.debian.org/SecureApt) and [The Update Framework](https://github.com/theupdateframework/specification/blob/master/tuf-spec.md) into what the Android OS already provides.
+The way F-Droid operates is greatly inspired by de facto security model of how reputable GNU/Linux distros like Debian, Fedora, Ubuntu, etc. operate.
+There is a big emphasis on operating in the public and making everything publicly available.
+We include source tarballs and build logs when we publish binaries.
+These are archived as long as possible, for retroactive review.
+And all of this is mirrored in many places across the internet by many different parties.

 -   a repo is defined by having unique signing key, first and foremost
 -   [HTTPS connections by default](https://gitlab.com/fdroid/fdroidclient/blob/v0.100.1/app/src/main/res/values/default_repo.xml#L11)